 The desert is a harsh environment, receiving less than 10 inches of rainfall per year and temperatures reaching well into the triple digits in the summer months.
-Believe it or not, despite these obstacles, hiking in the desert can be enjoyable and rewarding if you plan ahead and prepare for the environment beforehand!
-These ten desert hiking safety tips will set you up for a successful hike in the desert – read on for more.
+Believe it or not, despite these obstacles, hiking in the desert can be enjoyable and rewarding if you plan ahead and prepare for the environment beforehand.
+These ten desert hiking safety tips will set you up for a successful and safe desert trek.

 Pin Me For Later!

-However, the desert can be a harsh environment for hiking, receiving less than 10 inches of rainfall in an entire year, and preparing for the heat can make or break your hike – particularly in summer months.
+However, the desert can be a harsh environment for hiking, receiving less than 10 inches of rainfall in an entire year.
+How well you prepare for the heat and terrain can make or break your hike – particularly in summer months.

-Starting your journey with the correct equipment is half of the battle of hiking in the American Southwest desert safely.
-First and foremost, I highly recommend reading my post for what to wear and what gear to bring on a desert hike in the American Southwest.
+Starting your journey with the correct equipment is half of the battle of staying safe in the desert.
+First and foremost, I highly recommend reading up on exactly what desert hiking essentials you will need.

-In addition, there are very specific desert safety precautions that every hiker should take before trekking the desert to ensure that they stay safe and healthy.
+Additionally, there are some very specific desert safety precautions that every hiker should take before trekking the desert to ensure that they stay safe and healthy.
 Below I will list the techniques I’ve found most helpful while living in these regions and hiking in extreme weather conditions successfully.

 10 Desert Hiking Safety Tips